Efficient And Cost-Effective

 The requirement for “obtaining appropriate employment or developing an appropriate skill” has been removed, and duration is not tied to the “shortest reasonable period” that allows the spouse in need of maintenance “to earn sufficient income to provide for the spouse’s minimum reasonable needs.”

 There are exceptions to the durations mentioned above, including longer durations when there is mental or physical disability involved.
 Our legal team will factor in your unique circumstances whenever appropriate, and advise you accordingly on the best course of action believed to serve both your immediate and your long-term interests.

-Whether you expect to receive spousal support or you are likely to pay it, consulting with an experienced family law attorney is prudent to ensure that your rights are protected.
+Whether you expect to receive spousal support or you are likely to pay it, consulting with an experienced San Marcos spousal maintenance attorney is prudent to ensure that your rights are protected.
 Our family law attorneys can answer your questions during a consultation.
-Call 512-212-4916 to schedule an appointment.
+Call +1-512-212-4916 to schedule an appointment.